 Civic historian John Atkin agrees.
 “It’s easy to look at the society buildings and say, ‘Wow, we’ve saved Pender Street.
 Done.’
 But if you lose the vegetable shops and the barbecue shops, then you don’t have a living neighbourhood.
 Pender Street would become a petting zoo for society buildings, but you have nothing else.”

 On Thursday April 27, Atkin and Senior Planner for the Downtown Eastside Tom Wanklin will speak about Chinatown’s clan and association buildings and how the societies they housed helped Chinatown survive and prosper in the face of discrimination, disenfranchisement and threats of urban renewal.
-Built in an era when mutual support was necessary for the city’s Chinese immigrants, clan and benevolent societies provided housing, loans and other social supports to a tight-knit bachelor community.
+Built in an era when mutual support was necessary for the city’s Chinese immigrants, clan and benevolent societies provided housing, fast payday loans and other social supports to a tight-knit bachelor community.
 They also helped settle disputes and oversaw the return of remains to China when somebody died.
 Today, the societies have evolved into social clubs and guardians of community heritage, says Atkin, who co-wrote Chinatown’s National Historic Site District application, and is currently President of the Chinese Canadian Historical Society.
 In time, Atkin hopes they could periodically host open houses to share their histories with the public.

 But he emphasizes that if Chinatown is to survive as a cultural landscape, the neighbourhood needs breathing space to transition and policies to retain existing retail, including the longstanding shops and eateries that established Chinatown residents rely on.
 “No one is saying Chinatown can’t change and can’t evolve, because Chinatown today is vastly different from Chinatown in the 1970s, which is vastly different from Chinatown in the 1950s, which was light years away from Chinatown in the 1930s.
 But if you set in motion a rate of change that doesn’t allow for the evolution, then you stand to wipe it out – and you don’t get it back.”